 The testing and marketing of medical products and the sale of any products for which we obtain marketing approval exposes us to the risk of product liability claims.
 Product liability claims might be brought against us by consumers, health care providers, pharmaceutical companies or others selling or otherwise coming into contact with our products.
 If we cannot successfully defend ourselves against product liability claims, we may incur substantial liabilities or be required to limit commercialization of our products.
 We carry product liability insurance that is limited in scope and amount and may not be adequate to fully protect us against product liability claims.
-If and when we obtain marketing approval for our product candidates, we intend to expand our insurance coverage to include the sale of commercial products; however, we may be unable to obtain product liability insurance at an acceptable cost to protect against product liability claims of in adequate to individe the solution of product liability claims of pharmaceutical products we develop, alone or with corporate collaborators.
+If and when we obtain marketing approval for our product candidates, we intend to expand our insurance coverage to include the sale of commercial products; however, we may be unable to obtain product liability insurance on commercially reasonable terms or in adequate amounts.
+Our inability to obtain sufficient product liability insurance at an acceptable cost to protect against potential product liability claims could prevent or inhibit the commercialization of pharmaceutical products we develop, alone or with corporate collaborators.
 We, or our corporate collaborators, might not be able to obtain insurance at a reasonable cost, if at all.
 While under various circumstances we are entitled to be indemnified against losses by our corporate collaborators, indemnification may not be available or adequate should any claim arise.